-The City of Calgary monitors wastewater coming from commercial water customers for prohibited materials.
+The City of Calgary monitors wastewater coming from commercial water customers for prohibited, restricted, and surcharge parameters.
 We collect samples from test manholes near the business and submit them to our Bonnybrook lab for analysis.

 We list the limits for contaminants in Schedule A of the Wastewater Bylaw.
 Our testing is done by our ISO 17025 lab which handles more than 400,000 tests a year.

 Steps for sampling wastewater

 We collect either a discrete grab sample or 24hr composite samples by using an autosampler.

 We place the autosampler in manholes to get a sample of the wastewater going into the sewer system.
 The autosampler takes samples over a 24-hour period.

 For grab sampling, we take a small sample as it is flowing into the manhole.
 Any sample we take from a place's water as it flows into the sewer system can be used to see if the water meets the bylaw.